Reloaded-Project/Reloaded-II/docs/DependencyInjection_Consumer.md

 # How to Consume Dependencies

+!!! note

+    A specific mod load order is ***not*** required when consuming dependencies.
+    Reloaded will automatically rearrange load order when required to ensure dependencies are loaded before their consumers without affecting the order of other mods.

 ## Set a Dependency on the Other Mod

 In your `ModConfig.json`, update the `ModDependencies` to include the id of the mod you are consuming.